 Travel in style on board an expedition style luxury cruise ship MV Mahabaahu on the River Brahmaputra in Assam.
 You will see remnants of a lesser known civilization, tribal life & the spiritual life of the Vaishnavite sect on the largest river Island in the world.
 Assam is famous the world over for tea.
 You will visit a tea-estate & enjoy lunch with a tea-estate family.
 See the animal & bird life of the Kaziranga National Park as your ship cruises through the wilderness.
 Cultural performances, enlightening lectures & bonfire on a deserted Island are all part of the adventure.
-Stay at a resort in the park and embark on elephant & jeep safaris to see the most famous of the wild-life here – the one horned rhinoceros!
 Here's a link to a short video on the M.V.
 Mahabaahu Cruise

 Why Book with Tours of Exploration?